Skip to main content

 In the Pages pane, scroll to the next page that requires the same layout and right-click on it.
 Select " Link Layout > U" (use whatever letter is relevant to your document).

 If your page requires some adjusting because it isn't exactly the same as the origin page, you can right-click and select " Unlink Page From Layout 'U'".
 If you make changes to the layout without unlinking them first, it will modify the layout for all pages that are linked to it.
+By unlinking the page, you can make adjustments on that page, only.

 Repeating Layouts